thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 Turn to your partner and explain what the Feature Branch Workflow is in your own words.
 It may be helpful to draw a diagram together to visualize how branches change over time.

-## Why is the Feature Branch Workflow is important?
+## Why is the Feature Branch Workflow important?

 As you've seen, the Feature Branch Workflow makes it easy for you to work on a particular feature or bug fix without disturbing the main codebase.
 It protects the `master` and `origin/master` branches by minimizing the amount of broken code that's committed to them.
 Everyone commits broken code to the main codebase from time to time, even when using a Feature Branch Workflow.
 And that's okay because nobody is perfect.
 However, minimizing the amount of broken code in the main codebase is a huge advantage when working collaboratively.
 Here are a few reasons why.

-1. A feature branch that's created from known stable point in the codebase provides a solid foundation from which to build.
+1. A feature branch that's created from a known stable point in the codebase provides a solid foundation from which to build.
 If the `master` and `origin/master` branches contain broken code, how can you build a feature or fix a bug with any confidence?

 1. A feature branch that's tied to a single feature or bug fix allows you to focus exclusively on it.
 It's easy to get lost or overwhelmed when you're trying to solve more than one problem at time.

 1. A feature branch that's isolated from the main codebase allows you to start over if your work goes down the wrong path.
 It's much easier, and safer, to delete a feature branch rather than rollback commits in the `master` and `origin/master` branches.

 1. A feature branch that's based on the `master` and `origin/master` branches gives you the confidence to publish well-tested code.
-If the code in a feature branch works correctly and that branch is based on a branch that's continuously deployed other environments, there's a good chance the code will work correctly on those environments too.
+If the code in a feature branch works correctly and that branch is based on a branch that's continuously deployed to other environments, there's a good chance the code will work correctly on those environments too.

 ### Exercise